 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Tokyo Cathode Laboratory Co.
-Ltd.'s score of 18 is higher than 71% of the industry.
+Ltd.'s score of 18 is lower than 67% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.